Joey Votto Player Props: Reds vs. Marlins

-Joey Votto -- hitting .257 in his past 10 games -- will be in action for the Cincinnati Reds versus the Miami Marlins, with Eury Perez on the hill, on August 7 at 6:40 PM ET.
+On Tuesday, Joey Votto (.667 slugging percentage in past 10 games, including five home runs) and the Cincinnati Reds play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 6:40 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Nationals.
+In his last game, he hit a home run while going 1-for-4 against the Marlins.

 Joey Votto Game Info & Props vs. the Marlins